Why Smart People Fail the California Bar Exam

 · Doing 60-minute essays over and over won’t fix your timing problem.

-· Time management starts with understanding your how many/what type of issues are being tested, not just your stopwatch.
+· Time management starts with understanding how many issues are being tested and what type they are, not just having a stopwatch.

 · Ask: How many issues are on this essay?
 When I have seen this issue tested in the past, is it usually major or minor?
 How many are major, how many are minor?